 They predicted a future shortage in other subjects, too, like English, Foreign Languages and History.

 However, the Victorian Education Department has said that their margins for secondary level are very tight across all subjects, so this region may be where to look for secondary level roles.

 Elsewhere, the Victorian strategic plan states that “for early childhood education, it is important to strike a balance between quickly increasing workforce numbers while maintaining quality,” implying they are currently experiencing significant shortages at the early-childhood level.

 There is a clear shortage in teachers for special needs students.

 The 2018 TALIS found that “on average in Australia, 29% of teachers work in classes with at least 10% of students with special needs…which is not significantly different from the average.”

 However, they also claimed that one in five school principals report their school is “hindered by a shortage of teachers with competence in teaching students with special needs.”

-ACARA found that, for recently graduated teachers, Special Education specialisation is three times less likely than the Sciences and roughly four times less likely than Maths and English.
+ACARA found that, for recently graduated teachers, Special Education specialization is three times less likely than the Sciences and roughly four times less likely than Math and English.